The Hidden Environmental Cost of Amazon Prime’s Free, Fast Shipping

 All this convenience isn’t, on its own, a bad thing.
 If you need something, instead of having to walk or drive somewhere, you just have to tap or click.
 But that simplicity makes opting for the slower, greener choice especially difficult.

-“With Amazon, it’s hard to be disciplined,” said Mackenzie, who’s a Prime member himself.
+“With Amazon, it’s hard to be disciplined,” said MacKenzie, who’s a Prime member himself.
 “You’ve [got] an all-you-can-eat buffet as far as shipping goes.
 We don’t see that price signal telling us, maybe you wait and combine shipments,” he said.

-It may be shoppers like Riddhi Singvhi who ultimately push companies like Amazon to be more environmentally conscious.
+It may be shoppers like Riddhi Sangvhi who ultimately push companies like Amazon to be more environmentally conscious.
 She’s considering canceling her Prime membership: “[The waste] is definitely a concern to me.
 I feel less inclined to order stuff that comes in a freezer bag, which defeats the purpose of using the service in the first place.” ●

 ADVERTISEMENT